-- Closure of The Friary from 28 August, from its junction with the roundabout to the turning into the Temple Quay car park.
-This closure will be in place for five months, and will allow deep drainage works to be carried out and district heating infrastructure to be installed.
+- The Friary, from its junction with the roundabout to the turning into the Temple Quay car park, will now remain closed for the duration of the works programme.
+This will allow deep drainage works to be carried out and heat networks infrastructure to be installed.
 Access to the Temple Quay car park shall be maintained via Temple Back East.
 Please note that there will be no impact to the existing access to the Temple Meads Station car park, which is via the Temple Meads approach ramp, and exit from the same will be maintained via the Friary.

 - Pedestrian diversions around the Brunel Mile, with some crossing facilities relocated.
 These are signposted on site.

 - Lane narrowing on Temple Way and Victoria Street narrowed to one lane when approaching and exiting the gyratory;

 - No vehicular access to the land between the Grosvenor Hotel and George & Railway buildings;

 - Closure of the south side of the Temple Circus roundabout to simplify traffic movements during the works.
 Traffic from the north will no longer be able to turn right into Victoria St from Temple Way and traffic exiting from the Friary will no longer be able to turn right onto Temple Way or straight on to Victoria Street:

 - Changes to lane restrictions on the roundabout (as far as possible 2 lanes of traffic will continue to run during peak hours).

 Traffic diversion routes will be clearly signposted in both directions for the duration of the works.